tiruriruKUKU/transferApi/README.md

 ## Datastore
 In memory datastore is build with JDK classes.
 It can be used concurrently by multiple threads.
-Datastore with similar properties can be build with relation database and `select for update` statement.
+Datastore with similar properties can be build with relational database and `select for update` statement.